DataHaskell/numeric-libs-benchmarks/README.md

 An overview of different Haskell numeric libraries.
 This is intended to be a place to compare different numeric libraries by their ease of use, performance and more.

+Libraries are categorised and you should compare the libraries in the same category with each other.

 _Pull requests are welcome if you want to add a library!_

 These overviews include: